Nudity: Asia

-In Asian countries, rather than being immoral or shameful, nakedness is perceived as a breach of etiquette and loss of "face".
+China

 In contemporary China, while maintaining the traditions of modest dress in everyday life, the use of nudity in magazine advertising indicates the effect of globalization.
 In much of Asia, traditional dress covers the entire body, similar to Western dress.
 In stories written in China as early as the fourth century BCE, nudity is presented as an affront to human dignity, reflecting the belief that "humanness" in Chinese society is not innate, but is earned by correct behavior.
 However, nakedness could also be used by an individual to express contempt for others in their presence.
 In other stories, the nudity of women, emanating the power of yin, could nullify the yang of aggressive forces.